PLEASE READ THE TECHNICAL NOTE BELOW IF YOU INTEND TO USE THE 'EMBED VARIABLES' FUNCTION.

 Advantages of embedded variables: Improved speed.
 Ability to correct misspellings or make other changes to an assembled and personalized document without having to recreate the document.

 Disadvantages: Extra steps in embedding fields (minor).
 Extra steps in finalizing the document (removing the fields table; minor).
 Modifying field names and multiple choice values (major).

 For each of the below steps, you must first have turned on the 'Embed variable names' function.
-Activate the Instant Database screen and click the red Power Tools button (lower right corner of screen).
-When the new section appears, check the 'Embed variable names w/in document' box.
+To access this function, activate the Instant Database screen and click the red Power Tools button (lower right corner of screen).
+Then click the blue More Tools button in the lower right hand corner of the screen.
+Click on the “Custom Settings” tab in the lower half of that screen.
+In the “Additional ‘Display’ Items” section on the lower left corner of the screen, activate the “Display ‘Allow Embed’ switch” checkbox.
+Activate the Instant Database screen again and click the red Power Tools button.
+When the new section appears, check the 'Embed variables as fields w/in document' box

 The Instant Database 'Power Tools' section.
 "Embed Variable Names" checked.

 1. Prepare your documents as before (i.e., with plain text bracketed variables).